tcltk/tcl/doc/markdown/OpenFileChnl.md

 # Tcl\_getchannel

-**Tcl\_GetChannel** returns a channel given the *channelName* used to create it with **Tcl\_CreateChannel** and a pointer to a Tcl interpreter in *interp*.
+**Tcl\_GetChannel** returns a channel given the *channelName* used to create it with [Tcl\_CreateChannel][CrtChannel] and a pointer to a Tcl interpreter in *interp*.
 If a channel by that name is not registered in that interpreter, the procedure returns NULL.
 If the *modePtr* argument is not NULL, it points at an integer variable that will receive an OR-ed combination of **TCL\_READABLE** and **TCL\_WRITABLE** describing whether the channel is open for reading and writing.

 **Tcl\_GetChannelNames** and **Tcl\_GetChannelNamesEx** write the names of the registered channels to the interpreter's result as a list value.  **Tcl\_GetChannelNamesEx** will filter these names according to the *pattern*.
 If *pattern* is NULL, then it will not do any filtering.
 The return value is **TCL\_OK** if no errors occurred writing to the result, otherwise it is **TCL\_ERROR**, and the error message is left in the interpreter's result.

 # Tcl\_registerchannel

 **Tcl\_RegisterChannel** adds a channel to the set of channels accessible in *interp*.
-After this call, Tcl programs executing in that interpreter can refer to the channel in input or output operations using the name given in the call to **Tcl\_CreateChannel**.
+After this call, Tcl programs executing in that interpreter can refer to the channel in input or output operations using the name given in the call to [Tcl\_CreateChannel][CrtChannel].
 After this call, the channel becomes the property of the interpreter, and the caller should not call **Tcl\_Close** for the channel; the channel will be closed automatically when it is unregistered from the interpreter.

 Code executing outside of any Tcl interpreter can call **Tcl\_RegisterChannel** with *interp* as NULL, to indicate that it wishes to hold a reference to this channel.
 Subsequently, the channel can be registered in a Tcl interpreter and it will only be closed when the matching number of calls to **Tcl\_UnregisterChannel** have been made.
 This allows code executing outside of any interpreter to safely hold a reference to a channel that is also registered in a Tcl interpreter.

 This procedure interacts with the code managing the standard channels.
 If no standard channels were initialized before the first call to **Tcl\_RegisterChannel**, they will get initialized by that call.
-See **Tcl\_StandardChannels** for a general treatise about standard channels and the behavior of the Tcl library with regard to them.
+See [Tcl\_StandardChannels][StdChannels] for a general treatise about standard channels and the behavior of the Tcl library with regard to them.

 # Tcl\_unregisterchannel